 There are few men’s accessories as classic, dapper and distinguished as the pocket watch.

-Seeing those chains dangling from the vests of bad-ass style icons like Cillian Murphy’s Tommy Shelby in Peaky Blinders or Steve McQueen’s title character in The Thomas Crown Affair makes me want to strap on a waistcoat, throw on my pocket watch and stroll through some cobblestoned streets.
+Seeing those chains dangling from the vests of bad-ass style icons like Cillian Murphy’s Tommy Shelby in Peaky Blinders or Steve McQueen’s title character in The Thomas Crown Affair makes me want to slip on a tweed suit, throw on my pocket watch and stroll through some cobblestoned streets.

-The problem is, while pocket watches may have been perfectly standard for gentlemen of earlier eras, today we live in a much more casual world.
+The problem is, while the pocket watch look may have been a great way for men of earlier eras to accessorize their suits, today we live in a much more casual world.

-Further compounding the problem is the fact that, because modern gentlemen almost never get to wear them, today most of us don’t even know how to wear a pocket watch properly.
+And since modern gentlemen almost never get to wear them, today most of us don’t even know how to wear a pocket watch properly, which further compounds the problem.

-So even those of us who do want make a pocket watch work are never quite sure how to nail the look.
+So even those of us who want to try the modern pocket watch look are never quite sure how to make it work.

-The good news is that wearing a pocket watch in the 21st century is possible and, when done right, can evoke the timeless style of past eras without looking like you’re playing dress-up.
+The good news is that wearing a pocket watch in the 21st century is possible and, when done right, can evoke the classic look of past eras without looking like you’re playing dress-up.

 In this post I’ll break down everything you need to know to wear a pocket watch with style, class, and a modern-day dose of Peaky Blinders bad-assery.